Zeiss naming logic

 The Zeiss Sonnar is a 1929 design by another of Zeiss’ most famous designers: Ludwig Bertele.
 While ‘Sonnar’ was traditionally a trademark belonging to another photographic manufacturer, that company had been merged with Zeiss, allowing the adoption of the Sonnar name for this design, which was characterized by (for its time) exceptionally wide apertures.

-While initially offered as a 50 mm f/2 design for rangefinder cameras, this was quickly superseded by an even brighter 50 mm f/1.5 design.
-Moreover, the Sonnar has 6 or 7 elements, it cements these together in only 3 groups, leading to improved contrast and flare-resistance.
+While initially offered as a 50 mm f/2 design for rangefinder cameras (see above), this was quickly superseded by an even brighter 50 mm f/1.5 design (see below).
+Moreover, even though the Sonnar has 6 or 7 elements, it cements these together in only 3 groups, leading to improved contrast and flare-resistance.
 On the other hand, especially with longer focal length designs, the Sonnar necessitates relatively large lens elements, thereby leading to lenses that are both heavy (and front-heavy) and costly to manufacture.

 While the Sonnar design can be used for standard lenses in cameras that do not have a long back focal distance (rangefinders), on SLR’s with mirror boxes, Sonnars can only be used for tele lenses.